GaurangTandon/gaurangtandon.github.io/_posts/2023-10-22-javascript-class.markdown

 permalink: /blog/javascript-class-closure
 ---

+## Update

+I'm very humbled by the insightful discussion on [HackerNews](https://news.ycombinator.com/item?id=37966510).
+Really, thank you!
+I have now updated the blog post to address the comments.
+You can always view the diff [on GitHub](https://github.com/GaurangTandon/gaurangtandon.github.io/commits/master/_posts/2023-10-22-javascript-class.markdown).

 ## Introduction

 As much as I dislike the `class` syntax in JavaScript, it used to be my default choice when I needed an object factory, with support for static and instance level properties.